Make the Most of Your Bishop Pairs

 If you happen to find yourself in the following situations with a bishop pair bearing down on your pieces, then take the following steps.

-Ø When taking on the bishop pair with a knight and a bishop of your own, position the pawns on the same colored squares as the opponent’s bishops.
+Ø When taking on the bishop pair with a knight and a bishop of your own, position the pawns on the same coloured squares as the opponent’s bishops.
 This will significantly decrease the mobility of the bishops and reduce the positional advantage that they normally have in such scenarios.

 Ø When playing against the bishop pair during the endgame, you might find it somewhat hard to get your king to the centre.
 In such cases, make use of the pawns again to decrease the bishops’ mobility by cutting off attacking angles.